EyalMichaeli/SaSPA-Aug/README.md

 ### Generation and Filtering
 The generation code is located at: `run_aug/run_aug.py`.
-To use SaSPA, choose a dataset and ensure that `BASE_MODEL = "blip_diffusion"` and `CONTROLNET = "canny"`.
-If you don't want to use blip_diffusion (which is better for the Aircraft dataest), you can use other base models such as sd_v1.5.
+Choose a dataset and ensure that `BASE_MODEL = "blip_diffusion"` and `CONTROLNET = "canny"`.
+If you don't want to use blip_diffusion, you can use other base models such as sd_v1.5.
+(Currently it's set for sd_v1.5 because it's better for the Aircraft dataset, for all other datasets, set `BASE_MODEL = "sd_v1.5"`)
 The code will generate augmentations and then will automatically generate a JSON file with the filtered augmentations.

 ### Training with Augmentations